bk138/droidVNC-NG/README.md

 * Injection of remote pointer events.
 * Handling of client-to-server text copy & paste.
 Note that server-to-client copy & paste does not work in a generic way due to [Android security restrictions](https://developer.android.com/about/versions/10/privacy/changes#clipboard-data).
-* Handling of special keys to trigger 'Recent Apps' overview, Home button and Back button.
+* Handling of special keys to trigger 'Recent Apps' overview, Home button, Back button and Power button.
 * Android permission handling.
 * Screen rotation handling.
 * File transfer via the local network, assuming TightVNC viewer for Windows version 1.3.x is used.